TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.11.md

 ---

-Behold, all his fellows shall be put to shame; and the workmen, they are of men: let them all be gathered together, let them stand up; they shall fear, they shall be put to shame together.
+Behold, all his fellows will be disappointed; and the workmen are mere men.
+Let them all be gathered together.
+Let them stand up.
+They will fear.
+They will be put to shame together.